 Photo: Pt of Air lighthouse seen from HE4

-Off the Welsh shore the tide runs swiftly in and out of the Welsh Channel and the Wild Road and can create lively conditions against the wind.
+Off the Welsh shore the tide runs swiftly in and out of the Welsh Channel and the Wild Road, and can create lively conditions against wind.
 The ebb here runs for 7h.
 For boats making passage eastwards up the Welsh coast towards the Dee, an offshore breeze at Rhyl will be deflected by the Clwydian Hills such that it comes right on the nose off Prestatyn; under such conditions it is rarely worth trying to beat against the ebb, but rather wait until the tide turns.

 Photo: HE4 (as used to be) on the tip of the W Hoyle Bank at the entrance to the Welshman's Gut, viewed towards Hilbre

 From HE4 a broad channel opens to the S, crossing the estuary diagonally in the direction of Fflint and meeting the main stream of the Dee near the Welsh shore off Greenfield.
 Fflint is where tall blocks of flats are visible from a distance, hunched at the foot of the hill.
 The channel is buoyed for barges that freight Airbus wings down the Dee at HW from Broughton to Mostyn.
 S from HE4 a series of fairway (red/white) buoys are numbered: 1, 1a and 3, approaching Greenfield, and thence consecutively up the main channel of the Dee close along the Welsh shore towards Fflint.
 The shallowest depth is in the vicinity of buoy 3, where passage at LWN is just possible, but not at LWS.
 Farther up, the limit of navigation at LW lies somewhere near Fflint.

 Photo: On the edge of the Holywell Bank, neap LW

 Sailing farther up with the flood into the canalized stretch of the Dee towards Chester is limited by the need to lower the mast at bridges.